Michigan Hourly Paycheck Calculator

 - Outputs: Line-by-line FICA, federal, MI state, city (if any), deductions, and estimated net pay.

-- Supplemental pay: Model flat vs. aggregate federal methods for bonuses/commissions to compare outcomes.
+- Supplemental pay: Compare flat vs. aggregate federal methods for bonuses/commissions.

 Replace placeholders with official Michigan UIA figures (taxable wage base, experience-rated range, new-employer rate) before publishing.

 Michigan follows FLSA plus state rules.
-Exempt status requires meeting the duties tests and the applicable salary-basis threshold; job titles alone don’t confer exemption.
+Exempt status requires passing the duties tests and meeting the salary-basis threshold; job titles alone do not confer exemption.
 Confirm statewide minimum wage, tip credit/service charge rules, paid sick leave requirements for covered employers, and industry-specific standards when classifying roles and calculating overtime.

 Insert the latest U.S. Census/ACS one-year (or five-year) estimates before publishing.